serverless/serverless/docs/resources-cf-json.md

-This is the JAWS [CloudFormation](https://aws.amazon.com/cloudformation/) file.
+This is the JAWS [CloudFormation](https://aws.amazon.com/cloudformation/) resources file.
+It contains things like the IAM roles for JAWS lambda functions and API Gateway endpoints.

 [AWSM: Amazon Web Services Modules](https://github.com/awsm-org/awsm) can merge data into this file by implementing the [`resources`,`LambdaIamPolicyDocumentStatements`,and `ApiGatewayIamPolicyDocumentStatements`](https://github.com/awsm-org/awsm/blob/master/README.md#configuration) attribute in the `awsm.json`.